 Expected audience and participants: Researchers including early career researchers, Scientists, Engineers interested in the fields of Space and Applications, Space enthusiasts and everybody else interested.

-Expected Invitees: Expectations are, we will reach out to few established researchers in the fields of Space sciences working at different institutes, research centres and universities around the globe so that they share their experiences, update on the research developments, highlight on recent research frontiers as well as point out on the current challenges in the fields of space sciences and applications in general, and understudied and underrepresented low-latitudes region of the African sector in particular.
+Expected Invitees: Expectations are, we will reach out to few established researchers in the fields of Space sciences working at different institutes, research centers and universities around the globe.
+They share their experiences, update on the research developments, highlight on recent research frontiers as well as point out on the current challenges in the fields of space sciences and applications in general, and understudied and underrepresented low-latitudes region of the African sector in particular.